tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 # Default attribute release policy releases too much personal information

-Both the [default attribute release policy]({{< ref "/safire/policy/arp/_index.md#default" >}}) and the [Research & Scholarship one]({{< ref "/safire/policy/arp/_index.md#research-scholarship" >}}) release no more information than an average email.
+The [default attribute release policy]({{< ref "/safire/policy/arp/_index.md#default" >}}) releases no more information than an average email.
 If your organisation is happy for an outgoing email to include both an email address and the name of the sender, you should be happy for this information to be released via other technologies.
 Alternatively, you should consider applying similar prohibitions to email.

 # Consent for personal information release